efrainplaza/GettingAndCleaningData/README.md

 "C:/Data/R/Getting and Creating Data Week4/Week 4 Final Project/UCI HAR Dataset"

 Once the data is located in the folders above, run the script to create the tidy.txt file

+NOTE: In case you do not want to create the different folders, just move all the data to a single folder and modify the script to look for the data in the desired new location.